joshhus/blockchain-sw-25/index.md

 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 A cluster administrator can use your entitlement key to deploy the platform on any Kubernetes Cluster

--  If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on the OpenShift Container Platform, you can deploy the platform by using the steps in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on the OpenShift Container Platform](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp).
+-  If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on the OpenShift Container Platform, you can deploy the platform by using the steps in [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on the OpenShift Container Platform](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp).<staging-rhm>Or, if you prefer to deploy from the Red Hat Marketplace see [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 from Red Hat Marketplace](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp-rhm).</staging-rhm>

 - If you are deploying the {{site.data.keyword.blockchainfull_notm}} Platform on open source Kubernetes or a distribution such as Rancher, use the steps described in the [Deploying {{site.data.keyword.blockchainfull_notm}} Platform 2.5 on Kubernetes](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8).